The Unbearable Being of Lightness

-Production
+Summary and production

-When Rohith Vemula hanged himself in a hostel room on 17 January 2016, the immediate cause and the events leading up to the death came into sharp focus and got nationwide attention.
-This documentary film seeks to supplement this aspect.
+The Unbearable Being of Lightness covers events surrounding the suicide of Rohith Vermula.
 Ramchandra decided not to use video recorded by the students during the workshop or amateur footage shot by protesters, to avoid producing a workshop film or a protest film, and instead to strike a reflective tone, representing various points of view.

 Release and screenings

 The film was premiered on 12 November 2016 at the Kolkata International Film Festival.

 The film was the official selection in competition section in the Long Documentary category at the 10th International Documentary and Short Film Festival of Kerala.